cyberandy/sphere-IO-Today/README.md

 ### How to use it

-Simply run the sketch and use the keyboards commands to change its characteristics Images will be created in the sketch folder by uncommenting line 154 ('saveFrame("IOTODAY-frames/####.tga")')
+Simply run the sketch and use the _keyboards commands_ below to change its behaviours.
+Images will be created in the sketch folder by uncommenting line 154 ('saveFrame("IOTODAY-frames/####.tga")')

+ *   'w' Wireframe YES/NO
+ *   'b' Background White/Black
+ *   'UP' Sphere resolution up
+ *   'DOWN' Sphere resolution down
+ *   'RIGHT' Sphere size up
+ *   'LEFT' Sphere size down

 ### How to report issues